telamon/pops/POP-02.md

 where each subsequent block _Parent Signature_ equals the
 signature of it's predecessor.

-This is the preferred way to transmit data between nodes.
+This provides a simple way to transmit verifiable data between nodes.

 The chain contains markers denoting the start of a Key or Block.